Alejogb1/job-board/blog-data/how-can-i-build-a-multi-output-cnn-in-pytorch-using-a-manually-created-traintest-dictionary.md

 id: "how-can-i-build-a-multi-output-cnn-in-pytorch-using-a-manually-created-traintest-dictionary"
 ---

-Alright, let's talk multi-output convolutional neural networks (CNNs) in PyTorch, specifically when you're juggling a custom train/test dictionary.
+, let's talk multi-output convolutional neural networks (CNNs) in PyTorch, specifically when you're juggling a custom train/test dictionary.
 It's a scenario I've encountered more than a few times, and believe me, the devil is often in the details when moving beyond basic tutorials.
 I remember one project involving multi-modal medical imaging, where I had to predict multiple disease markers from a single scan.
 The data wasn't structured in your typical folder-based image layout, leading to a similar setup.
 It was a learning experience, to say the least, and it prompted the necessity for a manually constructed dataset representation and associated training structure.

 The core challenge with your request revolves around properly feeding diverse output labels to your model and handling them effectively during backpropagation.
 The standard PyTorch image datasets, like `ImageFolder`, are great for one-to-one mapping.
 But you have a dictionary, which is much more flexible, yet requires a bit more scaffolding.